Parker Dam

 Parker Dam is a concrete arch-gravity dam that crosses the Colorado River 155 mi downstream of Hoover Dam.
 Built between 1934 and 1938 by the Bureau of Reclamation, it is 320 ft high, 235 ft of which are below the riverbed (the deep excavation was necessary in order to reach the bedrock on which the foundation of the dam was built), making it the deepest dam in the world.
 The portion of the dam above the foundation stands 85 ft tall, making it the only dam in the world that stands more underground than above ground.
 The dam's primary functions are to create a reservoir, and to generate hydroelectric power.
 The reservoir behind the dam is called Lake Havasu and can store 647000 acre.ft.
-The dam straddles the Arizona-California state border at the narrows the river passes through between the Whipple Mountains in San Bernardino County, California and the Buckskin Mountains in La Paz County, Arizona.
+The dam straddles the Arizona-California state border where the river passes between the Whipple Mountains in San Bernardino County, California and the Buckskin Mountains in La Paz County, Arizona.